 Check our posting below for tips on the island’s best luau’s for a great night out.

 Have a plate lunch at Rainbow Drive-In.
 A plate lunch is Hawaii’s fast food staple.
 2 scoops of rice, 1 scoop of macaroni salad and your choice of about a dozen different entrees.
 We highly recommend the pork teriyaki plate or the “loco moco”.
 Right next door get some delicious Shimazu shaved ice for dessert.
 Just down the road is Leonard’s Bakery with its world famous malasadas.
 Malasadas are a Portuguese pastry similar to a doughnut but no hole.
 Leonard’s offers your choice of the classic malasada, custard filled, chocolate crème filled, and the very special haupia (coconut pudding), all cooked fresh while you wait.

 Best Luaus (Hawaiian show and dinner)

 Paradise Cove www.paradisecovehawaii.com Located at the 5 star Ko’Olina Resort area in west Oahu.
 We regularly do weddings next door at Lanikuhonua Beach (Also known as Secret beach), or right there at Paradise Cove, sometimes timed so that the couple and guests celebrate right at the luau right after the ceremony.
 45 minutes to an hour drive from Waikiki, charter bus transport available for $35 per person.
 Book with us and save 10% on this luau!

-Finally, a good site for general travel information for Hawaii is Trip Advisor at https://www.tripadvisor.com/Tourism-g28932-Hawaii-Vacations.html
+Finally, a good site for general travel information for activities in Hawaii is Trip Advisor at https://www.tripadvisor.com/Tourism-g28932-Hawaii-Vacations.html